 The traditional pairing of mint and lamb goes one step further with honey and cumin.
 After the lamb has been sufficiently marinated, start alternating with fresh red, yellow, orange and green bell pepper chunks along with some sweet red onions and skewer on soaked wooden skewers or metal.

 Grilled to perfection on the barbecue, the lamb is tender and the marinade penetrates the meat for maximum flavor.

 The honey from the marinade gets caramelized on the lamb and the meat is crunchy on the exterior and tender on the inside.
 We made these the other night accompanied with a pearl couscous salad.

 These Mediterranean honey mint lamb kabobs are packed with flavor with a minimum of 4 hours in an amazing honey, mint and white balsamic vinegar marinade.
 Makes 8 kebabs serving 4 people.

 - 1 1/2 lbs lamb loin chops cut into 1 inch pieces

 - 1/4 cup olive oil

 - 1 tsp freshly ground black pepper

-- Trim meat off the loin chop bone and cut lamb into 1 inch pieces.
+Preheat grill to 450°F. Trim meat off the lamb loin chop bone and cut meat into 1 inch pieces.
 Place into bowl, set aside.

-- Mix all of the following ingredients thoroughly to dissolve honey and pour over lamb, marinate overnight in refrigerator for at least 4 hours.
-Best overnight covered.
+Whisk together the remaining ingredients thoroughly to dissolve honey and pour over lamb.
+Marinate covered in refrigerator for at least 4 hours.
+For maximum flavor, overnight.

-- Prepare grill and skewer meat and vegetables onto metal skewers or wood ones that have been soaked in water to keep from burning.
-Coat the grill with oil and cook for 3 minutes on medium high each side.
+Heat and clean grill.
+Skewer meat and vegetables onto metal skewers or wood ones that have been soaked in water to keep from burning.
+Brush the grill lightly with oil and cook for 3 minutes on medium high each side.
 Serve immediately with steamed rice.